 - 1.3.3 A matched currency risk position will protect an Al against loss from movements in exchange rates, but will not necessarily protect its capital adequacy ratio.
-If the AI has its capital denominated in HKD and has a portfolio of foreign currency assets and liabilities that is completely matched, its capital/asset ratio will fall if HKD depreciates.
-By running a short risk position in HKD, the AI can protect its capital adequacy ratio, although the risk position would lead to a loss if HKD were to appreciate.
-The AI is allowed to protect its capital adequacy ratio4 in this way and exclude certain currency risk positions, subject to meeting each of the following conditions: - The risk position is taken or maintained for the purpose of hedging partially or totally against the potential that changes in exchange rates could have an adverse effect on its capital ratio. - The risk position is of a structural (i.e. nondealing) nature such as positions stemming from: - investments in affiliated but not consolidated entities denominated in foreign currencies; or - investments in consolidated subsidiaries or branches denominated in foreign currencies. - The exclusion is limited to the amount of the risk position that neutralises the sensitivity of the capital ratio to movements in exchange rates.5 The AI should determine this threshold at least on a monthly basis and monitor the risk position level
+If the Al has its capital denominated in HKD and has a portfolio of foreign currency assets and liabilities that is completely matched, its capital/asset ratio will fall if HKD depreciates.
+By running a short risk position in HKD, the Al can protect its capital adequacy ratio, although the risk position would lead to a loss if HKD were to appreciate.
+The Al is allowed to protect its capital adequacy ratio4 in this way and exclude certain currency risk positions from the calculation of net open currency risk positions, subject to meeting each of the following conditions: - The risk position is taken or maintained for the purpose of hedging partially or totally against the potential that changes in exchange rates could have an adverse effect on its capital ratio. - The risk position is of a structural (i.e. non-dealing) nature such as positions stemming from: - investments in affiliated but not consolidated entities denominated in foreign currencies; or - investments in consolidated subsidiaries or branches denominated in foreign currencies. - The exclusion is limited to the amount of the risk position that neutralises the sensitivity of the capital ratio to movements in exchange rates.5 The AI should determine this threshold at least on a monthly basis and monitor the risk position level